druidfi/spell/docs/faq.md

 # FAQ

-## How to access Amazee instances of this site?
+## How to access remote instances of a site?

-First access your local container and from there use drush to connect:
+First access your local app container and from there use `drush` to connect:

 ```
 $ make shell
-$ drush @amazeeio.master ssh
+$ drush @alias ssh
 ```

 ## How to connect to local database?